KenKundert/sshconfig/README.rst

 proxy:
    The name of the proxy to use by default when this network is active.

+PREFERRED_NETWORKS specifies a list of preferred networks.
+If multiple networks are available (such as when you are connected with a wired network connection but did not turn off your wireless networking on your laptop) then SSH is configured for the first network on the PREFERRED_NETWORKS list that is available.

 CONFIG_FILE specifies the name of the ssh config file; the default is ~/.ssh/config.
 The path to the SSH config file should be an absolute path.